zicher3d-org/domemaster-stereo-shader/mentalray/Domemaster3D Installer/installer files/Domemaster3D/docs/Domemaster3D Readme.txt

 The LatLong tool creates a latlong / equirectangular / spherical camera with the latlong_lens shader applied.

 LatLong3D Button
-The LatLong3D tool creates a stereoscopic latlong / equirectangular / spherical camera with the LatLong_Stereo shader applied.
+The LatLong_Stereo tool creates a stereoscopic latlong / equirectangular / spherical camera with the LatLong_Stereo shader applied.

 Color Material Button
 The Color Material tool creates a mia_material_x_passes based mental ray shading network with support for color file textures.